codeforamerica/vita-min/README.md

 ### Emails

-To see emails in development, run `bin/rails jobs:work`.
+To see emails in development, run `rails jobs:work`.
 All emails are printed to its output console.
 They are also logged in `tmp/mail/#{to_address}`.

 ### Run some tests!